-Our consolidated balance sheet includes accrued exit cost liabilities primarily related to retained gathering, processing and transportation contracts in Louisiana.
-Inherent in the fair value calculation of these exit costs associated with our North Louisiana divestiture are numerous assumptions and judgments including the ultimate amounts to be paid, the credit-adjusted discount rates, the development plans of the buyer and our probability weighted forecast of those drilling plans, market conditions and the ultimate usage by the buyer of each facility included in the agreement.
+Our consolidated balance sheets include accrued exit cost liabilities primarily related to retained gathering, processing and transportation contracts in Louisiana.
+Inherent in the initial fair value calculation of these exit costs associated with our North Louisiana divestiture are numerous assumptions and judgments including the ultimate amounts to be paid, the credit-adjusted discount rates, the development plans of the buyer and our probability weighted forecast of those drilling plans, market conditions and the ultimate usage by the buyer of each facility included in the agreement.
 A significant portion of this obligation is a gas processing agreement that includes a deficiency payment if the minimum volume commitment is not met and we must assess the likelihood and amount of production volumes flowing to this facility.
 In addition, our agreement includes additional transportation agreements that are based on contractual rates applied to a minimum volume usage.
 We have made significant judgments and estimates regarding the timing and amount of these liabilities.
 We based our initial fair value estimate on assumptions we believe to be reasonable and likely to occur.
-An estimate of the sensitivity to changes in assumptions in our undiscounted cash flow calculations is not practical, given the numerous assumptions that can affect our estimates.
-For example, changes in our assumptions, such as a reduction in utilization of processing capacity, could have resulted in a higher exit cost accrual.
+If the drilling development does not occur as we have assumed, the carrying value of the liability could increase by approximately \$30.0 million.
+Changes in other assumptions, such as the estimate of production volumes flowing to processing facilities, could result in a higher liability.
+If we assume the flow of production volumes was held flat through the end of the contract, the liability could increase by approximately \$20.0 million.
 We continue to regularly monitor our estimates and in the future may be required to adjust our estimates based on facts and circumstances.
-See Note 11 and Note 16 to our consolidated financial statements for a further discussion of these costs.
+See Note 14 and Note 15 to our consolidated financial statements for a further discussion of these costs.